MarioRuiz/slack-smart-bot/README.md

 # help:     _execute smoke tests on db1_
 ```

+To see what's new just call `What's new`

 ### Bot Management
 To create a new bot on a channel, run on MASTER CHANNEL: **_`create bot on CHANNEL`_**.
 The admins of this new bot on that channel will be the MASTER ADMINS, the creator of the bot and the creator of that channel.
 It will create a new rules file linked to this new bot.